matrix-org/matrix-spec-proposals/proposals/3994-new-auth-rule-that-only-allows-someone-to-post-a-message-in-relation-to-another-message.md

-# Example: new auth rule that only allows someone to post a message in relation to another message
+# MSC3994: new auth rule that only allows someone to post a message in relation to another message

 Today, chat platforms are used broadly in order to broadcast information to large audiences.
 An example of this are [Telegram channels](https://telegram.org/tour/channels/).